heathermiller/wwwcs7680/final-project.md

 together in the course.

-Students may collaborate with one another on these articles, however, each student will take the responsibility of lead on one specific article/chapter.
+Students may collaborate with one another on these articles, however, each student will take the responsibility as _lead_ on one specific article/chapter.
 The lead on a chapter is free to choose the direction and shape that their article takes; that is, you are allowed to decide for yourself what is important or relevant, and you're allowed to steer your topic in a direction that's a bit